Awareness in Recovery is Essential to find Long-term Healing from Addiction

 We must learn to protect ourselves through an increase in awareness.

 Elder James Talmage instructively stated, “It is not given to the rest of us, nor was it given to Jesus, to meet the foe, to fight and overcome in a single encounter, once for all time.
 The strife between the immortal spirit and the flesh, between the offspring of God on the one hand, and the devil on the other, is persistent through life.”
 In recovery, this means that only through persistent awareness to what is always going on around us at all times and then making wise choices is the way to stay out of trouble.

-Practicing Awareness, the third key in the “Language of Recovery,” can keep us firmly grounded in gospel soil and keep us safe from the fiery darts of the adversary.
+Practicing Awareness, the third key in the “Language of Recovery,” can keep us firmly grounded in gospel soil and keep us safe from addictions and the fiery darts of the adversary.
 Time is what all people have

 in common.
 What sets one person apart from another is simply what we choose to do with this precious time.
 Albert Einstein made the following observation, “for us physicists believe the separation between past, present, and future is only an illusion, although a convincing one.”
 All any of us ever have is today.
 The clock is ticking.